tonesharose31/budgeting_backend/README.md

 **Solution:**
 - Check for database connectivity issues.
 - Verify your database queries and data setup.

+### Issue 6: Testing

+**Symptoms:** If you encounter any issues while running tests, consider the following:

+- Make sure your development environment is set up correctly.
+- Ensure that all dependencies are installed by running `npm install`.
+- Check if your test scripts and configurations are accurate in your `package.json` file.
+- Review error messages or logs in your terminal for details on what went wrong.

 If you encounter any other problems or have specific questions, feel free to reach out to us via [email](tonesharose@pursuit.org) or [GitHub](https://github.com/tonesharose31) for assistance.